-Machu Picchu, the ancient Inca citadel nestled in the Andes Mountains of Peru, is a UNESCO World Heritage site and one of the New Seven Wonders of the World.
+Machu Picchu, the ancient Inca citadel nestled in the Peruvian Andes, is a UNESCO World Heritage site and one of the New Seven Wonders of the World.

 Visiting Machu Picchu is a bucket-list experience for many travelers, offering a glimpse into the rich history and culture of the Inca civilization.
 In this guide, we’ll take you through a day at Machu Picchu, highlighting the key attractions and activities you won’t want to miss on your tour.